 One of the Eyres’ “Values of Being,” courage can impact one’s life in many ways.
 It is a tremendous contributor to another value, positivity, and can give kids the freedom to express their creativity.

-Another "Values of Being,” honesty is a crucial element of communication, an important 21st-century skill.
+Another “Value of Being,” honesty is a crucial element of communication, and important 21st-century skill.
 It is part of the makeup of anyone with integrity and is the beginning of the ability to make and keep commitments.

-Whether a child is blessed to be in an environment with more resources and opportunities, or in a more challenging environment perhaps requiring more to be successful, the value of gratitude is a critical piece to seeing things clearly and implementing a productive approach to life.
+Whether a child is blessed to be in an environment with more resources and opportunities, or in a more challenging one requiring more to be successful, these two values are self-reinforcing, and will help one see things clearly and implement a productive approach to life.

 Many experts believe that children raised in the past few decades have been denied the opportunity to develop responsibility.
 Children are capable of much more than we often realize, and can grow and shine from being given responsibility and being held accountable.

-In the age of instant gratification and constant stimulation, only those who develop self-discipline will be able to exert full control of their lives.
+In the age of instant gratification and constant stimulation, only those who practice patience will be able to exert full control of their lives.
 Understanding and managing our emotions is every bit as important as learning to read or add and subtract numbers, and will help us persevere in achieving our goals.

-In this video, a young boy models the value of courage.
+In this video, a young boy models the value of courage in a difficult situation.